berkealgul/berkealgul/README.md

 Hello, I am another person who loves programming.
 I have interest in AI, robotics and singleplayer narrative games
 - 🔭 I’m currently working on robotics and games
-- 🌱 I’m currently learning game development and software enginerring
+- 🌱 I’m currently learning game development and software engineering
 - 👯 I’m looking to collaborate on some cool robotics and game development projects
 - 📫 How to reach me: berkealgul@gmail.com